Nationally Respected Legal Service

 What Types of Compensation Can I Receive?

-In general, accident victims can seek to recover compensation for both economic and non-economic damages.
+In general, accident victims can seek to recover compensation for both economic and non-economic damages, although some types of compensation may be subject to Arkansas tax.

 Economic damages include anything easy to quantify.
 They’re based on financial losses and evidence, such as receipts and bills, including medical expenses, car repairs, and lost wages.